 The death of denial was painful, full of anger at myself, the world and with it, a tremendous amount of rage.
 Feeling a victim of society’s love affair with fitting in, acting normal.
 A society adept at using every means possible to numb itself from our multitude of issues and failures.

-I was a lifetime expert at denying that which was true.
+I was a lifelong expert at denying what was true.
 My outward behavior was to put on a good show, don’t let anyone see you sweat.
-Meanwhile my gut, my keen intuition was well aware of the realities.
+Meanwhile, my gut, my keen intuition, was well aware of the realities.
 I felt trapped in the Twilight Zone of denial to save face.
 I was not living, only surviving at the peril of both myself and my daughter.

 Life requires the death of behaviors that shield us from the truth.